some0necoding/pwman/README.md

 The algorithm used to support file cryptography in passman is XChaCha20Poly1305, an AEAD (Authenticated Encryption with Additional Data) algorithm.
-AEAD algorithms aim to provide three security and privacy goals:
+AEAD encryption aims to provide three security and privacy goals:
 - confidentiality
 - integrity
 - authenticity